'Oyinbo' fans gather to watch as Davido shows off impressive lawn tennis skills

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!

-When popular Nigerian singer Davido is not shedding off in the gym or practicing his punces, he is on the court showing off his lawn tennis skills.
+When popular Nigerian singer Davido is not shedding off in the gym or practising his punches, he is on the court showing off his lawn tennis skills.

-The singer served the ball as fans who hung around the area to watch him play hailed.
+The singer served the ball as fans who hung around the area to watch him play hailed him.

+Davido takes photos with oyinbo fans, his calmness while signing autographs for them stirs mixed reactions

 Watch the video below: